l365692902/cpp_rucTool/README.md

 7) I need to reconsider the structre of project, I think should put all one-tensor operators below TensorClass, and intergrate entire vml into tensor etc.

+8) svd might give exact "0" rather than a tiny digit, thus it can not be inversed. is this a problem?

 ## log

+* 25th dec 2016, finished canoFinMPS, checked right. the only problem is accuracy(1.0013 vs 0.9987; 0.05076 vs 0.05062; 0.0004925 vs 0.0004912), i guess it might have something to do with normalization, last normalization.

 * 18th dec 2016, tested TensorClassSVD, small-scale test passed, below is the test code, using diff() to tell if they are equal
 ```
  	pwm::tensor TA(17, 13, 0);